Narendran040/VSDSquadron/README.md

 ```

-> Create a yosys_run.sh file , which is the Yosys script file used to run the synthesis
+> Create a yosys_run.sh file, which is the Yosys script file used to run the synthesis

 ```